hakkane84/Decentralizer-CLI/README.md

 https://keops.cc/decentralizer

-Ready-to-use binaries for Windows, MacOS and Linux can be downloaded from this **LINK**
+Ready-to-use binaries for Windows, MacOS and Linux can be downloaded here: https://github.com/hakkane84/Decentralizer/releases

 This command line tool identifies farms of Sia hosts by geolocation and allows the renter to cancel the contracts formed with these hosts.
 Centralization of hosts is problematic, as it implicates that redundant copies of the files are being stored in the same locationby presumably the same operator (defeating the purpose of the redundancy).
 I also exposes the renter to malicious hosts performing a sybil attack by denying acccess to files after controling a number of hosts large enough.
 This is why it is so important to identify these singular entities and avoid renewing file contracts with them.